sebble/cachet.sh/README.md

 # CachetHQ Shell Monitor

 The `cachet.sh` shell script in this repo provides simple commands to initialise and update a [Cachet](https://cachethq.io/) installation.
+Use this script in your own shell commands to monitor anything you can monitor from your shell.

 Also included is a `docker-compose.yml` file which will set up an Alpine based image running cron to maintain your Cachet monitoring.

+The recommended usage is to configure your monitoring scripts then generate and install a crontab.
+To keep this clean you may wish to run the cron daemon and monitoring scripts within a container.
+An example Dockerfile is provided.

 ## Installation